mpinto70/aarch64/README.md

 # Adventures in ARM assembly 64 bit

 Just some musings in ARM assembly.
-I run this project in a Raspberry Pi 3 B+ running a Raspberry Pi OS (64-bit).
+I run and test this project in a Raspberry Pi 400 and a Raspberry Pi 3 B+ running Raspberry Pi OS (64-bit).

+## Building and testing

 To build: